-As Israel prepares to celebrate 69 years of independence, its people will first pause to remember those who gave their lives to make independence possible.
+When Israel prepares to celebrate the anniversary of the declaration of the State of Israel, its people first pause to remember those who gave their lives to make independence possible.
 Nobody in Israel can celebrate Yom Ha’Atzmaut – Independence Day – without first observing Yom Hazikaron – Memorial Day for Fallen Soldiers and Victims of Terror.

 We share the eulogy delivered by the acclaimed Israeli author David Grossman at the funeral of his son Uri, who was killed on the front lines in the final days of the Second Lebanon War in 2006.